Grilled Lemon Chicken

 A good cup or more of fresh basil, rinsed and torn

-6 oz (or more if necessary) of good imported Italian tomato paste
+6 oz (or more if necessary) of good imported Italian tomato

 1 cup of beef stock (**vegetarian variation below)